Code-Institute-Submissions/b1ndark-project2/README.md

 - #### Main Menu Container

+    - Title of the website displayed at the top
     - The main page presents a photo of ruins of a castle in the background.
-    - You have a container in the middle of the screen with some options.
+    - You have a container in the middle of the screen with some options:
+      - Start Button
+      - Instructions Button
+      - Scoreboard Button
+      - Input box
+      - Submit Button

       ![image](assets/images/readme/pagesdisplay/mainpage.webp)